Yuhsuant1994/DataScienKnowledge/DSTopic/upliftmodel.md

 # reference

-* Gutierrez, Pierre. and G´erardy, Jean-Yves.
+* Gutierrez, Pierre. and GÂ´erardy, Jean-Yves.
 Causal inference and uplift modelling: A review of the literature.
 In International Conference on Predictive Applications and APIs, pages 1-13, 2017
 * [uplifted blog](https://humboldt-wi.github.io/blog/research/theses/uplift_modeling_blogpost/)